 Ethics and open science

-The Police University College is committed to good research practice.
-We conduct research in an ethically sustainable manner and follow the guidelines and principles published by the Finnish Advisory Board on Research Integrity (TENK).
+In our research activities, we follow the Finnish research community's principles of open science and research.
+We conduct research in an ethically sustainable manner and operate in accordance with the guidelines and principles of the Finnish Advisory Board on Research Integrity (TENK).

 Further information: [email protected]